RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Experiments

-Table \ref{DT} reports the detection rates achieved by RadarLLM and the eight baseline detectors introduced in Section \ref{baseline}.
-All results are obtained with a fixed false alarm rate of 0.005 on the eight IPIX datasets.
-Compared to the best competing sequence feature detector, RadarLLM improves the detection rate by 7.60\%, 3.85\%, 2.30\%, and 1.93\% for the HH, HV, VH, and VV polarizations, respectively.
-Figure \ref{DT} presents the complete ROC curves; it is evident that RadarLLM maintains the highest detection probability across the full range of false alarm rates.
-We also compare RadarLLM with ADN18, which relies on high-dimensional time–frequency maps and an enhanced CNN backbone.
-Despite using only compact sequence features, RadarLLM still delivers a 1.14\% gain in average detection rate.
+Table \ref{tab:detection_comparison} reports the detection rates achieved by RadarPLM and the eight baseline detectors introduced in Section \ref{baseline}.
+All evaluations are conducted on the eight IPIX datasets under a fixed false alarm rate of 0.005.
+Compared with the strongest sequence feature–based baseline, RadarPLM attains average detection rate gains of 7.60\%, 3.85\%, 2.30\%, and 1.93\% across the four polarization channels.
+The ROC curves in Fig.~\ref{performace_zong} demonstrate that RadarPLM consistently achieves the highest detection performance across the entire range of false alarm rates.
+We also compare RadarPLM with ADN18, which relies on high-dimensional time–frequency maps and an enhanced CNN backbone.
+Despite using only compact sequence features, RadarPLM still delivers a 1.14\% gain in the average detection rate.

-Furthermore, we compare RadarLLM with other baseline models in terms of training complexity, total network parameters, and inference cost to evaluate its practicality for real-world deployment.
-The comparison results are summarized in Table~\ref{IN}.
-Although RadarLLM has the highest total network parameters, the number of trainable parameters is comparable to those of other models, as the majority of its weights are frozen during fine-tuning.
-Notably, RadarLLM achieves an exceptionally low average inference latency.
-Specifically, it requires only 5.6561 seconds to process over 9,000 test samples, making it 28.44 times faster than the ADN18 method.
-This efficiency is primarily attributed to our patching strategy, which substantially reduces the number of feature tokens, and consequently, the computational overhead.
-Moreover, the intrinsic inference acceleration of the GPT architecture further enhances this performance gain.
-Together, these advantages make RadarLLM a promising solution for real-time marine target detection.
+Furthermore, we compare RadarPLM with other baseline models in terms of training complexity, total network parameters, and inference cost to evaluate its practicality for real-world deployment, with the comparison results summarized in Table~\ref{IN}.
+Although RadarPLM has the highest total network parameters, the number of trainable parameters is comparable to those of other models, since most weights are kept frozen during fine-tuning, thereby substantially reducing the training burden.
+In particular, RadarPLM achieves a similar average inference speed compared to other compact models.
+Specifically, it requires only 5.6561 seconds to process more than 9,000 test samples, which is 28.44 times faster than the ADN18 method.
+This efficiency mainly stems from the adopted patching operation, which greatly decreases the number of processed feature tokens.
+In addition, the inherent inference acceleration of the GPT-2 architecture further accelerate execution.
+Collectively, these advantages position RadarPLM as a compelling solution for practical radar system.